DeeVerma1/Reddit-NLP/README.md

 Precision score: 0.91
 Balanced accuracy: 0.92

-The model is predicitng 91% of negatives (AskEngineers) correctly and 93% of positives (AskScience) correctly and has 7.8% misclassification.
+The model is predicitng 91% of 0s (AskEngineers) correctly and 93% of 1s (AskScience) correctly and has 7.8% misclassification.
 It has more false positives (114) than false negatives (184), and higher sensitivity meaning that it is more inclined to give false positives and predict a query/submission belonging to class- AskScience (value 1).
 The Balanced accuracy is 0.92 which gives good confidence in calssification accuracy for both the classes.
 The ROC AUC curve shown below indicates that we have good separation of the two classes.